Mayoral elections in Gillette, Wyoming: 2026

 The incumbent mayor is Shay Lundvall since 2023.
-His intention to run is unclear.
+Lundvall announced his bid for re-election on January 17, 2026.

 2022

 In January 2022, incumbent mayor Louise Carter-King resigned.
 Nathan McLeland served as acting mayor for a month before Eric Hanson was elected mayor by the city council to serve the remainder of King's term.
 Hanson did not run for a full term.